 Problemos is a philosophical journal publishing original scholarly articles and research papers devoted to all kinds of problems in philosophy.
-The journal also publishes translations of the original texts, book reviews, and the chronicle of academic life.
+The journal also publishes book reviews, translations of the original texts and the chronicle of academic life.
 The submissions are subject to double-blind peer-review by two scholars.
-The publishing languages are Lithuanian and English.
+To avoid the desk rejection please follow the instructions below.

 Structure of Submissions

-5. Abstract (600–800 characters, with spaces), which should not contain any undefined abbreviations or unspecified references.
+- Abstract (up to 130 words), which should not contain any undefined abbreviations or unspecified references.

 In text references are to be provided in parentheses by writing name and year followed by semicolon and page number of the source.
 For example: Jonas Petraitis (1997b: 86–87) has agreed with the famous historian of Lithuanian philosophy that “Juozas Erlickas has been the first postmodernist philosopher in Lithuania” (Jonaitis 1993: 131).